 What if I change my mind after requesting medical assistance in dying?

-Patients requesting medical assistance in dying can change their mind and rescind their request at any time and in any manner.
+Patients requesting medical assistance in dying can change their mind and withdraw their request at any time and in any manner.

-It’s very important that patients have time to reflect on their decision so, following a patient’s request for medical assistance in dying, a mandatory reflection period of at least 10 days must occur between the day the written request is signed and the day medical assistance in dying is provided, unless death or the patient's loss of capacity are imminent.
+It’s very important that patients have time to reflect on their decision so, following a patient’s request for medical assistance in dying, a mandatory reflection period of at least 10 clear days must occur between the day the written request is signed (day 0) and the day medical assistance in dying is provided (day 11 or later), unless death or the patient's loss of capacity are imminent.